This Bullhead Recipe is easy and delicious. It’s similar to catfish but with a more mild flavor. It pairs well with this quick citrus salsa.

 - Flip and dredge the other side.
 Shake off excess.

-- Add a bit of oil to a heavy bottom pan over high heat.
+- Add a bit of oil to a heavy bottom pan over medium-high heat.
 Add fish.
 Brown on first time until golden.
 Flip.
 Brown the other side.
 Adjust heat if needed.

 If you are looking for delicious bullhead recipe, this one is a favorite with family and friends alike.